globus-labs/globus-compute-golf-demo/README.md

 The parameters of the simulation are fully configurable.
 Use `python run_single.py --help` to see all of the options.

+For example, set `--width 50` to increase the size of the terrain.
+This will also zoom the camera out so it may be difficult to see the balls; the ball size can be changed with `--ball-diameter`.

 ## Simulate at Scale

 Next, we can run the same simulation at scale by generating `n` random initial ball positions and submitting one simulation per ball to Globus Compute.